VPC-DevAdmin/Inference_Blueprints/rag-chatbot/README.md

 ```

 The API will be available at: `http://localhost:5001`
-The UI will be available at: `http://localhost:3000`
+The UI will be available at: `http://localhost:8084` (port 8084 mapped to the frontend container)

 **View logs**: